openvapory/tetsy-vapory/README.md

 ## 2. Technical Overview <a id="chapter-002"></a>

-Tetsy Vapory's goal is to be the fastest, lightest, and most secure Ethereum client.
+Tetsy Vapory's goal is to be the fastest, lightest, and most secure Vapory client.
 We are developing Tetsy Vapory using the sophisticated and cutting-edge **Rust programming language**.
-Tetsy Vapory is licensed under the GPLv3 and can be used for all your Ethereum needs.
+Tetsy Vapory is licensed under the GPLv3 and can be used for all your Vapory needs.

 By default, Tetsy Vapory runs a JSON-RPC HTTP server on port `:8545` and a Web-Sockets server on port `:8546`.
 This is fully configurable and supports a number of APIs.

-If you run into problems while using Tetsy Vapory, check out the [wiki for documentation](https://wiki.tetcoin.org/), feel free to [file an issue in this repository](https://github.com/openvapory/tetsy-vapory/issues/new), or hop on our [Gitter](https://gitter.im/paritytech/parity) or [Riot](https://riot.im/app/#/group/+parity:matrix.tetcoin.org) chat room to ask a question.
+If you run into problems while using Tetsy Vapory, check out the [wiki for documentation](https://wiki.tetcoin.org/), feel free to [file an issue in this repository](https://github.com/openvapory/tetsy-vapory/issues/new), or hop on our [Gitter](https://gitter.im/paritytech/parity) or [Riot](https://riot.im/app/#/group/+tetsy:matrix.tetcoin.org) chat room to ask a question.
 We are glad to help! **For security-critical issues**, please refer to the security policy outlined in [SECURITY.md](SECURITY.md).

 Tetsy Vapory's current beta-release is 2.6.
 You can download it at [the releases page](https://github.com/openvapory/tetsy-vapory/releases) or follow the instructions below to build from source.
 Please, mind the [CHANGELOG.md](CHANGELOG.md) for a list of all changes between different versions.